Present and former students can request transcripts and other documents through these links below.

 - Ministerial Examination of Language of Instruction prepared and corrected by the Quebec Ministry of Education.This four-hour examination consists of a minimum 750-word essay in response to one of three readings.
 Students are expected to demonstrate an understanding of the reading, awareness of how to structure an essay, and the ability to write college-level English.
 (Students who completed the General Education component in a French language CEGEP may write this exam in French.)

-For additional information, please refer to the Institutional Policy on the Evaluation of Student Achievement (IPESA) on our Official Documents page.
+For additional information, please refer to the Institutional Policy on the Evaluation of Student Achievement (IPESA).